PhDP/Raw/README.md

       return EXIT_SUCCESS;
     }

-Will compile with:
+...will compile with:

     $ clang -Wall -std=c99 -O2 random.c -o random -lrandamu -lm

-...of course 'gcc' or another compiler can be used.
+Of course 'gcc' or another compiler can be used.

 License
 -------